ppyne/dominoes/README.md

 # dominoes

-An implementation of the game of dominoes.
+An implementation of the game of dominoes in Javascript.

 Demo [here](https://ppyne.github.io/dominoes/).